sararita28/Algorithms/README.md

 </table>

 <h4>Hash Table & Separate Chaining</h4>
-<p><b>Separate chaining</b> is one of many strategies to deal with hash collisions by maintaining an auxiliary DS (usually linked list) to hold all the different values which hashed to a particular value.
-Once the HT is full you should create a new one with a larger capacity and rehash all the items inside the old HT and disperse them throughout the new HT at different locations. </p>
+<p><b>Separate chaining</b> is one of many strategies to deal with hash collisions by maintaining an auxiliary DS (the most popular is a linked list, for a worst-case lookup runtime of O(n) which would only happen if the data is very strange and/or the hash function is very poor) to hold all the different values which hashed to a particular value.
+Once the HT is full you should create a new one with a larger capacity and rehash all the items inside the old HT and disperse them throughout the new HT at different locations.
+As long as the number of collisions is fairly small, chaining with linked lists is very efficient.</p>

 <h4>Hash Table & Open Addressing</h4>
 <p>When using open addressing as a collision-resolution technique, the key-value pairs are stores in the table/array itself (as opposed to using an auxiliary DS).
 This means that we need to care a great deal about the size of the hash table and how many elements are currently in the table so you need to keep track of the load factor.</p>